ferbcn/RedditImageDownloader/README.md

 	-q --query SEARCH QUERY             specify a specific search term

-Your images will appear in the "images" folder created by the application.
+Your images will appear in the "images/[SUBREDDIT]" folder created by the application.

 __Helpful note:__ To view .gif files on a Mac select the image(s) and press "cmd" + "y".